 Morton’s Warm Springs Resort is a property rich in beauty, history, and tradition.
-The healing properties of the geothermal mineral springs here have been recognized for centuries and many have considered these abundant waters sacred.
+The healing properties of the geothermal mineral springs here have been recognized for centuries and we consider these abundant waters sacred.

-These springs were reportedly the first geothermal springs in the area to then be further developed as white settlers came and stayed here in tents to take in the healing waters.
-In the 1880’s the first bath house was established and you can still see today the original stone work of these pools, which were much closer to the Sonoma Creek than the current pools built above them.
-The spring water was later pumped and piped to various surrounding houses as a fire prevention strategy.
-That infrastructure remains today in what is now one of the smallest, private water utility companies in the state of California, Sonoma Springs Water Company, which serves 21 local residences.
+These Springs were then reportedly the first geothermal springs in the area to be further developed as the next layers of white Euro-descended settlers came to camp here in tents and take in the healing waters.
+In the 1880’s the first rustic “bath house” was established with a rock-enclosed creekside “swimming tank.”
+Today, we can still see the original stone work of these pools, which were much closer down and nearer to the Sonoma Creek than the current pools built above them that we swim in today.
+As a small summer vacation neighborhood sprang up around it, the ample spring water was later pumped and piped to the various surrounding cottages for drinking water and as a fire prevention strategy.
+That infrastructure remains today in what is now one of the smallest, private water utility companies in the state of California, Sonoma Springs Water Company, which still serves 21 hyper-local residences.

 The Morton family finally sold the property around 1980.
-Since then, the land and springs have been passed down through a series of owners, each of whom has tried to reimagine Morton’s in the changing social and economic times, and through the transformations many Sonoma Valley communities have witnessed these last decades.
-Each successive owner had strong visions of how to reinvent this grand beauty and many drew up big plans, trying various things to expand its use and season, but without first garnering neighborhood support or prior county approval.
-This resulted in the county finally issuing a resolution in the mid 2000’s which clarified and limited Morton’s exact use and scope to that of its 1950’s and 60’s business model.
-So, like the bygone era it evokes, Morton’s has been frozen in time in it’s mid-century roots while remaining for now protected from potential development into another pricey tourist spa destination.
+Since then, the Springs have been passed down through a series of erstwhile owners, each of whom has tried to reimagine it during shifting social and economic times and many transformations witnessed in our Sonoma Valley communities.
+Each successive owner had strong visions of how to reinvent this grand beauty–many drew up big plans and tried various things to expand its use and season, but critically they did so without first garnering essential neighborhood support or prior county approval.

 A New Era for the Springs

 In January of 2016, Morton’s was purchased by a small group of family and friends, many of whom hail from Sonoma County or have once called this valley home.
-As the new stewards of this incredible place, along with its hundreds if not thousands of years of history, we take our responsibility to restore and protect the springs very seriously.
-To that end we are working towards slowly reestablishing Morton’s Warm Springs as a center for multigenerational community life and local resiliency, as well as a model for regenerative ecological stewardship and watershed restoration.
-Anchored in and supported by the community which surrounds us, our aim is to revitalize and protect these warm geothermal waters bubbling from the earth for their pure and original purpose–to gather the community and to heal.
+As the current stewards of this incredible place, along with its hundreds if not thousands of years of history, we take our responsibility to restore and protect the springs very seriously.
+To that end we are working towards slowly reestablishing the Springs as a center for multigenerational community life, wellness and local resiliency, as well as a model for regenerative ecological stewardship and watershed restoration.
+We bow in humble honoring and respect of the First Nations peoples who knew and tended these wilds and waters so well.
+We have much to learn from them.
+Anchored in and supported by the community which surrounds us, our aim is to continue to revitalize and protect these precious geothermal waters bubbling from the earth for their pure and original purpose–to gather the community and to heal.